mk12/sicp/notes/notes.md

 - Data abstraction enables us to construct _abstraction barriers_ between different parts of the program.
 - We will look at closure, conventional interfaces, symbolic expressions, generic operations, and data-directed programming.

-## Introduction to data abstraction
+## Introduction to Data Abstraction

 - We already know about procedural abstraction: the procedure is a black box, and we don't care how it is implemented internally.
 - Data abstractions allows us to isolate how a compound data object is used from the details of its actual representation.